Top-Rated New York to Delaware Car Shipping Company

 Payment Terms Should Match the Work Done

-Customers should be cautious of companies requesting full payment before assigning a carrier to the shipment.
-Reputable transport companies generally collect payment only after the customer approves a carrier match for the route.
+Customers should be cautious of companies requesting full payment before assigning a carrier.
+Reputable auto transport companies typically collect payment only after the customer has approved a carrier match for the shipment.

 4